3khanf54/web_assignment/web_assignment2/docs/documentation.md

 The purpose of my website is to serve as a portfolio website for my sister.

 ##Wire Frames
-I have linked the folder containing my wireframes below as well as there is a folder named "wireframes" within the folder containing my code.
 Link[https://github.com/3khanf54/web_assignment/tree/master/web_assignment2/wireframes]

 ##Colour Choices